Notice Of Privacy Practices

 Securing client information:

-6. Audio and video recordings of therapy sessions are confidential and should remain in a secure storage area when not in use.
+- Audio and video recordings of therapy sessions are confidential and should remain in a secure storage area when not in use.
+They are not considered part of the client record.

 Requests for Release of Information from Other Agencies

-Requests for release of information from other agencies should be accompanied by a current, signed release of information form, requesting information from the PNWCC or a specific person employed at the PNWCC.
+Requests for release of information from other agencies will only be honored following a PNWCC Provider’s facilitation of informed consent and a signed release of information form, requesting information from the PNWCC.
 These requests should be handled in a timely manner.
-The former client’s mental health clinician or supervisor is responsible for evaluating the request and submitting the appropriate information.
+The client’s mental health clinician or supervisor is responsible for evaluating the request and submitting the appropriate information.

 Request to View Files